WA Spokane WA Zone Forecast

 50 percent.

-snow showers.
-Highs in the mid 60s to lower 70s.
-Chance of
+mountain snow showers.
+Lows in the upper 30s to mid 40s.
+Chance

 $$